 Brushing and Vacuuming the Felt

 You should brush your table after every game.
 Brushing is the least invasive method of keeping your cloth clean and even.
 That said, if you brush too hard or in too many directions, you can fade the colours, stretch the cloth and trap dirt between the fibres.
-It’s best to swipe towards the pockets from head to foot.
+It’s best to swipe toward the pockets from head to foot.

 Vacuuming can suck up particles left behind from brushing.
 It also cleans the pockets, where the brush deposits debris from the table.
 If you choose to vacuum the tabletop, use a brush attachment—without one, you will pull the felt up.
 As well, set the vacuum to its lowest power setting to keep suction to a minimum.
 Unlike brushing, you can get away with vacuuming every few weeks (or months).